nexcess/nexcess-api-docs/.admin/client/add.md

 - int `account_manager_id` (optional): Id of the agent (staff user) that will manage this account

 _…when assigning an existing client user as account owner_
-- int `user_id` (optional): Id of an existing user to assign as the owner of this account
+- int `user_id` (required): Id of an existing user to assign as the owner of this account

 No other user information should be provided (it will be ignored).